 Cap Status: $24 million under

-Draft Status: Six total picks in rounds two, three, four, five, six and seven.
+Draft Status: Seven picks in rounds two, three, four, five, six, seven and another pick from Jacksonville in either the sixth or seventh round.
 There is also a chance that the Ravens could receive a couple of compensatory picks.
-Baltimore has the same record (10-6) as four other teams, so their pick will rotate each round.
+Baltimore has the same record (10-6) as four other teams, so its pick will rotate each round.
 The positions are unknown as of now.

 Total Free agents (unrestricted, restricted, exclusive rights): 25

 Defensive Line: Marques Douglas is the only starter not under contract for next year, while Riddick Parker, an underappreciated backup, is also an unrestricted free agent.

 What needs to be done for Improvement: This was easily the hardest working unit on the entire team a year ago.
 The three-man line, otherwise known as the "buddy lee" group, proved a lot of doubters wrong by playing stout defense against the run, and by getting after the passer with more consistency than anticipated.

 Anthony Weaver and Kelly Gregg are entrenched at their starting positions.
 Weaver is a rock solid 3-4 end who has the quickness to shoot the gap inside and the strength to overpower tackles off the edge.

 Gregg is an overachiever who plays the nose guard position the way it's meant to be played.
 Although he's not the biggest tackle, Gregg is tough to move because he keeps his pad level low, uses his hands well, and has the motor to keeping fighting blockers.